 Allergic asthma is asthma caused by an allergic reaction.
 It’s also known as allergy-induced asthma.
 You may have allergic asthma if you have trouble breathing during allergy season.

 People with allergic asthma usually start feeling symptoms after inhaling an allergen such as pollen.
-The Asthma and Allergy Foundation of America reports that more than half of asthma sufferers have allergic asthma.
+The Asthma and Allergy Foundation of America reports that more than half of people with asthma have allergic asthma.
 Allergic asthma is treatable in most cases.

-People develop allergies when their immune system overreacts to the presence of a harmless substance.
-This substance is known as an allergen.
-Common symptoms of allergies include itching and swelling.
-However, some people may also develop breathing problems from inhaled allergens.
+You develop allergies when your immune system overreacts to the presence of a harmless substance called an allergen.
+Some people may develop breathing problems from inhaling allergens.
 This is known as allergic asthma.
 It occurs when the airways swell as part of an allergic reaction.

-In general, only inhaled allergens cause allergic asthma.
-Some allergens which can cause this condition include:
+In general, inhaled allergens cause allergic asthma.
+Some allergens that can cause this condition include:

 - pet dander